Main Menu

 Campsite PostIf the color bar on the campsite post is:

-If this symbol is in this space on the post, the site is reservable.
-If this symbol is not in this space on the post, the site is first-come, first-served only.
+If this symbol is on the post, the site is reservable.
+If this symbol is not on the post, the site is first-come, first-served only.

-If this card is in this space on the post, the site is reservable, but available for first-come, first-served users on a day-by-day basis.
+If a vacant card is in this space on the post, the site is reservable, but available for first-come, first-served users on a day-by-day basis or longer depending on the availability of nights.

 Types of Campsites